Hotmoka/hotmoka/tutorial/Takamaka.md

 ### Running the Tic-Tac-Toe Contract <a name="running-the-tic-tac-toe-contract"></a>

 Let us play with the `TicTacToe` contract.
-First of all, we need a jar that contains the compiled code of the contract.
-For that, as already done previously, you can for instance create a new Eclipse Java 9 (or later) project `tictactoe`, add the `mods` and `dist` folders inside it, copy `io-takamaka-code-1.0.jar` inside `mods` and add it to the module path.
-Then create a package `io.takamaka.tests.tictactoe` and copy inside it the code of `TicTacToe.java` above.
-Then export the compiled code inside `dist` as a jar `tictactoe.jar`.
+Go inside the `tictactoe` project and run the `mvn install` command.
+A file `tictactoe-0.0.1-SNAPSHOT.jar` should appear inside `target`.

 In the `blokchain` project that we have already created, add a package `io.takamaka.tests.tictactoe` and, inside it, create a `Main.java` class that contains the following code.
 It creates a test blockchain in disk memory and runs a few transactions to:

-1. install `tictactoe.jar` in blockchain
+1. install `tictactoe-0.0.1-SNAPSHOT.jar` in blockchain
 2. create an instance of `TicTacToe` in blockchain
 3. let two players play, alternately, until the first player wins
 4. call `toString()` on the `TicTacToe` contract and print the result